acorn-io/library/mongodb/README.md

 By default, this will start a standalone MongoDB instance on a 10GB volume from the default storage class.
 Do not use this deployment for production systems as it lacks replication and high availability.
 For all production deployments use replica sets.
 You can simply use `prod` profile.
 `acorn run [MONGODB_IMAGE] --profile prod`
-This will deploy a replica set with 3 secondary nodes, 1 hidden node, and 1 arbiter node.
+This will deploy a replica set with 3 secondary nodes.
 In addition, it enables scheduled backup every 30 minutes.
 To learn more about replica sets deployment, see [Deploy a Replica Set](#deploy-a-replica-set).

 ## Available options